kabeerrajput/twitter-undo-retweet-bot/README.md

 ⚡ **Features**

-Automates Twitter login via Selenium
+Automates Twitter login via Selenium<br>
-Navigates to your profile
+Navigates to your profile<br>
-Detects all retweets in your timeline
+Detects all retweets in your timeline<br>
-Clicks Undo Retweet one by one until none remain Scrolls automatically to load more retweets
+Clicks Undo Retweet one by one until none remain<br>
+Scrolls automatically to load more retweets<br>
-Handles loading spinners and delays gracefully
+Handles loading spinners and delays gracefully<br>

 🛠️ **Requirements**